darlinghq/darling-docker/README.md

 This is the source code of the Darling Docker image.
 This is an experimental feature!

 Running desktop software under Docker has inherent challenges.
-It is up to you to ensure that the container can connect to X11, D-Bus etc.
+It is up to you to ensure that the container can connect to X11, D-Bus (-> PulseAudio) etc.

 ## Prerequisites